bitcoin-resources/bitcoin-resources.github.io/index.md

 One of the best ways to educate yourself on Bitcoin is by listening to the smartest people in the space.
 Luckily, we are living in the golden age of podcasts, and many great conversations are "open source" so to speak.
-[Disclosure][interviews]: I was a guest on some of these podcasts.

-I consider the following podcasts the best in the space:
+The following podcasts are among the best in the space:

 {% include podcasts.html tier="1" %}